| ValuationBrief OverviewWhen the business is transferred as part of merger/demerger or amalgamation

 willing seller in an arm's length transaction, after proper marketing and where

+the parties had each acted knowledgeably, prudently and without compulsion.
 Market Rent – Market Rent is the estimated amount for which an interest in

 real property should be leased on the valuation date between a willing lessor